Reporting: Responding to Allegations of Abuse

 Home / Safe Environments / Further Considerations for Safe Environments

-Safe Environments should be created by having clear sight lines, proper staff-to-child ratios, and safety standards for off-site personnel and environments.
+Safe Environments should be created by having clear sight lines, proper staff-to-child ratios, and safety standards for all personnel and environments.
 Creating Safe Environments may require additional considerations, beyond the ones previously mentioned.
 This analysis should focus on child safety and access to safe environments and personnel.

 To create a safe environment: